 Shelter openings vary with each emergency.
 Do not go to a shelter until officials announce that it has been opened.
-For information on shelters during emergencies, please check www.pinellascounty.org/emergency/shelters.htm, call the Citizens Information Center at 727-464-4333 (TDD 464-3075), or use the County's Live Chat feature.
+For information on shelters during emergencies, please check https://pinellas.gov/emergency-information/public-shelters/, call the County Information Center at 727-464-4333 (TDD 464-3075), or use the County's Live Chat feature.